eemilhaa/walkability-analysis/README.md

 Another thing to note is that visualizing travel times only to the nearest POI probably isn't the ideal approach.
 For example, if one place had one cafe and another place had a cluster of multiple restaurants and shops, both places would look nearly identical on the map.
 Plotting the travel times to, for example, the 5th nearest POI would fix this, as singular features wouldn't affect the map as much.
 Below is a comparison of how the visualization changes when the selection of walking time is changed between nearest, 5th nearest and 10th nearest POI.

 ![Walk_access_comparison](docs/walk_access_comparison.png)
-*Comparison of walking times to different routing targets*
+*Comparison of walking times to different routing targets.*

 This visualization is much better, and it clearly shows areas where sociable urban places can and cannot be accessed on foot.
 Some correlation can be found between these maps and the intersection density, but there are also areas that are noticeably more or less "walkable" depending on the method.